9 Best Receipt Scanner Apps for Small Business (2026)

 - No automatic email inbox scanning

-Best for: Small businesses already using QuickBooks for accounting who want receipt scanning within their existing software.
+Best for: Small businesses already using QuickBooks for accounting who want receipt scanning within existing software.

-The downside is that you are paying for a full accounting suite ($30 or more per month) just to get receipt scanning.
-If you only need receipt capture and expense tracking, a dedicated receipt scanner app will cost a fraction of the price.
+The downside: paying for a full accounting suite ($30 or more monthly) just to get receipt scanning.
+Dedicated receipt scanner apps cost a fraction of this price if scanning is the primary need.

 Key Features: